 • I’ve become a huge fan of Certified Angus Beef, as it goes through the most rigorous scrutiny to be labeled as such.
 Their burger, roasts, and steaks are all top-notch.
 Starting with a high-quality product will produce the tastiest results.

 • If you’re not marinating your beef, sprinkle both sides generously with kosher salt the night before you plan to grill.
 Put them in the refrigerator on a rack and let them dry brine for 18-24 hours.
-If you forget to do this ahead of time, just salt about 30 minutes before you grill (either the long time, overnight or the shorter time, 30 minutes, works best according to Chef Gavin from Certified Angus Beef).
+If you forget to do this ahead of time, just salt about 30 minutes before you grill (either the long time, overnight or the shorter time, 30 minutes, will benefit the final flavor of the meat according to Chef Gavin from Certified Angus Beef).

 • PRO-Tip: Bring your steaks out of the fridge for 30 minutes before grilling.
 Allowing the steaks to come to room temperature allows for more even cooking.